 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.